God promises to come to our aid during distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 The sun is an imperfect representation of God’s infinite love.

-The variable intensity of the heat and light emanating from the sun is beyond human comprehension, but these forces radiate across 93 million miles of space to warm and illuminate the earth.
+The variable intensity of the heat and light emanating from the sun is beyond human comprehension.
+Still, these forces radiate across 93 million miles of space to warm and illuminate the earth.

 Read More About God’s Love For Us

-God wants us to love him the same way that he loves us, e.g. unconditionally.
-This type of love is not native to us.
+God wants us to love him the same way he loves us, e.g., unconditionally.
+This type of love is not innate.
 It does not occur spontaneously.
 Read how we learn to love God unconditionally over time.

-The sidebar on the page entitled Surviving Affliction describes the similarities between the love a nurturing mother has for her newborn child and God’s love for us.
+The sidebar on the page entitled Surviving Affliction describes the similarities between a mother’s love for her newborn child and God’s love for us.